Projet-MIA1-CNN-RNN/Project/README.md

 Here are the module needed for python if you want to execute our programs:

-import streamlit
-import numpy
-import matplotlib.pyplot
-import torch
-import torchvision
-import matplotlib.image
+streamlit , numpy , matplotlib.pyplot, torch, torchvision, matplotlib.image